Currently, only Pluto 1.1 has a binary distribution.

 There are a number of distributions to choose from depending on your needs.

-Maven 2 is utilized as the project management and build system for Pluto 1.1 and 2.0.
+Maven 2 is utilized as the project management and build system for Pluto 1.1.
 Pluto currently provides Maven plugins which can be used to install the Pluto Portal, assemble portlet applications, deploy applications, and publish portlet applications to the Pluto Portal.

 The Pluto project uses the Subversion version control system.
 If you're new to Subversion, you can check out the online book about Subversion.
 Note that we are currently using Subversion 1.3.x (there are separate versions of the book covering the different versions of Subversion).